joshbalfour/final-year-project/Documents/Project Plan.md

 * R2.F2 - Way to access level crossing time data

-###R3 - Predict level crossing times to within 30 minutes
+###R3 - Predict level crossing times to a 90% degree of accuracy within 2 minutes

-* R3.F1 - Write Algorithm to predict crossing times within 30 minutes
+* R3.F1 - Write Algorithm to predict crossing times within 2 minutes

 ###R4 - Have an open API to allow other developers to add value
 * R4.F1 - Create API

 * R4.F2 - Document API

-###R5 - Be able to predict level crossing times to within 5 minutes
+###R5 - Be able to predict level crossing times to to 95% degree of accuracy within 30 seconds
 * R5.F1 - Refine algorithm from R3.F1

 ###R6 - Show more data about the level crossing